cdk-patterns/serverless/polly/README.md

 ![overview image](img/overview.png)

-This is a pattern that integrates the Amazon Polly service into an AWS Lambda Function so that you can translate text into speech using a serverless stack
+This is a pattern that integrates the Amazon Polly service into an AWS Lambda Function so that you can synthesize text into speech using a serverless stack.
+It also imtegrates with Amazon Translate to allow you to choose the language for the spoken text.

 Some Useful References: